-The Centre on Migration, Policy, and Society (COMPAS) is a Research Centre within the University of Oxford.
-Since 2003 COMPAS has established an international reputation for original research and policy relevance.
-It has undertaken a strategic programme of multi-disciplinary social scientific research, publication and dissemination, events, knowledge transfer and user engagement activities with a broad set of academic and non-academic users in the UK and abroad.
+The Centre on Migration, Policy and Society (COMPAS) is a research centre at the University of Oxford.
+Since 2003, COMPAS has established an international reputation for original research and policy relevance.
+It undertakes multi-disciplinary research, publication, teaching, and user engagement with many academic and non-academic users worldwide.

-COMPAS research covers a spectrum of global migration processes and phenomena, from conditions in places of migrant origins, through to institutions and activities affecting mobility, to social and economic effects in receiving contexts.
-In particular, COMPAS has developed expertise in relation to migration and the labour market, and migration and urban change.
+COMPAS research covers a spectrum of global migration processes and phenomena, from conditions in places of migrant origins to institutions and activities affecting mobility to social and economic effects in receiving contexts.

-Under the Directorship of Professor Michael Keith, COMPAS currently has more than 18 research staff from a range of social science backgrounds and is actively involved in many national, European and international networks and projects.
-COMPAS is based within the School of Anthropology and Museum Ethnography and maintains strong links with departments across the University of Oxford within the Social Sciences and Humanities Divisions.
+COMPAS has over 20 staff members from various backgrounds and is actively involved in many international networks and projects.
+COMPAS is based within the School of Anthropology and Museum Ethnography and maintains strong links with departments across the University of Oxford.

-The mission of COMPAS is to conduct high quality research in order to develop theory and knowledge, inform policy-making and public debate, and engage users of research within the field of migration.
+The mission of COMPAS is to conduct high-quality research to develop theory and knowledge, train the next generation of academics and policymakers on migration, inform policy-making and public debate, and engage users of research within the field of migration.

 In line with this overall mission statement, our aims are: